deepraining/lila/docs/config.md

 ## env

-* `desc`: Current environment index, can and always be specified from command line.
+* `desc`: Current environment index, can and always be specified from command line by `-e`.
 * `type`: `number`
 * `default`: `0`
 * `since`: `v0.0.1`